-- Presentation of SLI response and overview of Library's funding challenges - Presentation and discussion of key components of sustainable Library funding and update on public engagement activities - City approves resolution setting forth the vision and framework for a potential Library levy
+- Presentation of SLI response and overview of Library's funding challenges. - Presentation and discussion of key components of sustainable Library funding and update on public engagement activities. - Council considers a resolution jointly introduced by the Council, Mayor and Library Board setting forth the structure and schedule for a collaborative process for developing a potential Library levy. - Library Board formally endorses joint Council and Mayor Library Levy Resolution.